mmosko/ccnpy/README.md

 In this mode, one name is used for the manifest tree and another name is used for the data tree.
 Every name has a ChunkNumber.
 Each GroupData has a StartSegmentId in it to help with the numbering of chunks.
 The root manifest has a unique name.
+There are always two name spaces for Segmented Schema.

 No locators are used, unless `--manifest-locator` or `--data-locator` is used.

+The Root Manifest contains the NsDefs for the name constructors.
+These contain the node locators.

 ```bash
 manifest_writer --schema SegmentedSchema --name N --manifest-prefix MP --data-prefix DP [--manifest-locator ML] [--data-locator DL] ...
 ```

+The manifest prefix must be different from the data prefix.
+FLIC will append chunk numbers to each of the names.

 ## Encryption